Air quality and the discharge of air contaminants are regulated at the Federal, Provincial and Metro Vancouver levels.

 What are the air quality regulatory requirements?

-What operations and activities are affected by air quality?
+What operations and activities are affected by air quality regulations?

-What is the National Pollutant Release Inventory (NPRI) and UBC’s most current NPRI report?
+What is UBC’s most current National Pollutant Release Inventory (NPRI) report?

 Air Quality